-Munissa’s pictorial art does not pretend to be a complex chain of conceptual solutions, the end point of which is the painting.
-Through personal, intimate observations, the artist develops her own language, which is contrary to the wont of many of Kazakhstan's contemporary artists and almost does not advert to the topic of identity and begins with modernity.
+Munissa’s pictorial art does not pretend to be a complex chain of conceptual solutions, the endpoint of which is the painting.
+Through personal, intimate observations, the artist develops her own language, which is contrary to the won't of many of Kazakhstan's contemporary artists and almost does not advert the topic of identity and begins with modernity.

-Here one can feel the influence of cinematograph, because the space of most of portraits works like in photos and film footage.
+Here one can feel the influence of cinematograph because the space of most of the portraits works like in photos and film footage.
 It's a portrait, but it's always in motion and it's always a moment torn from life.